Alexey-T/UniqueInstance/readme.txt

-UniqueInstance is a component to allow only a instance by program
+UniqueInstance is Lazarus component which allows to run only one application instance.
 Copyright (C) 2006 Luiz Americo Pereira Camara